 - Since 2008, the Lake Tahoe boat inspection program has intercepted and decontaminated hundreds of vessels carrying invasive species and annually certifies approximately 15,000 motorized watercraft free of invasive species.

 - AIS can have devastating environmental and economic impacts, affecting industries, communities, and native species.
-Reports estimates the economic impact of a new species could be $20 million a year.
+Reports estimate the economic impact of a new species could be $20 million a year.

 - Watercraft are the largest source of aquatic invasive species spreading around the Western U.S. Under Lake Tahoe’s watercraft inspection program, every motorized watercraft is inspected or decontaminated before launch.